-For MySQL installation using an RPM distribution, server startup and shutdown is managed by systemd on several Linux platforms.
-On these platforms, mysql.server and mysqld_safe are no longer installed because they are unnecessary.
+For some Linux platforms, MySQL installation from RPM or Debian packages includes systemd support for managing MySQL server startup and shutdown.
+On these platforms, mysql.server and mysqld_safe are not installed because they are unnecessary.
 For more information, see Section 2.5.10, “Managing MySQL Server with systemd”.

 To start or stop the server manually using the